-An open ended debt scheme predominantly investing in AA and below rated corporate bonds (excluding AA+ rated corporate bonds).
-A relatively high interest rate risk and relatively high credit risk. (ii) Investment Objective
+An open ended debt scheme predominantly investing in debt instruments of banks, public sector undertakings, public financial institutions and municipal bonds.
+A relatively high interest rate risk and relatively low credit risk.

-To generate regular returns and capital appreciation by investing predominantly in AA and below rated corporate bonds, debt, government securities and money market instruments.
+(ii) Investment Objective

+The investment objective of the Scheme is to generate reasonable returns by primarily investing in debt and money market securities that are issued by Banks, Public Sector Undertakings (PSUs) and Public Financial Institutions (PFIs) in India.
 There is no assurance that the objective of the Scheme will be realised and the Scheme does not assure or guarantee any returns.

-(ii) Main Objective - Income / Both, Refer Section II B.
+Main Objective - Income / Both, Refer Section II B.